The first Inland Rail EIS was released for public comment on 19 July 2017 – the Parkes to Narromine project in NSW.

 - All 13 Inland Rail projects (geographic sections) of the route have completed the Concept Assessment stage (the first of six stages in the project delivery plan).

-- 11 of the 13 projects are at the Feasibility Design stage (the second of the six project delivery stages) with the N2NS project at the Detailed Design (third) stage and the P2N in the Construction (fifth) phase.
+- 11 of the 13 projects are at the Reference Design stage (the second of the six project delivery stages) with the N2NS project at the Detailed Design (third) stage and the P2N in the Construction (fifth) phase.

 - At the end of 2018, more than 1,386 Land Access Agreements were in place; that’s a 95% success rate.